withstu/ioBroker.heos/README.md

 * "group/group_all" : Group all player in one group
 * "player/[cmd]": Send the command to all players. e.g. player/set_mute&state=on
 * "leader/[cmd]": Send the command to all leading players. e.g. player/set_mute&state=on
+* "scope/[cmd]": Send the command to the configured scope all players, leading players or comma separated player pids in scope_pids
 * "...": All other commands are tried to send to HEOS

 ### Player Command State